-Bill Gates transformed Microsoft from a services business that wrote operating systems for early PC makers into a product business that sold application software — Word, Excel and more — in shrink-wrapped boxes or downloaded digitally.
+Bill Gates and Paul Allen transformed Microsoft from a services business that wrote operating systems for early PC makers into a product business that sold software — MS-DOS, Word, Excel and more — in shrink-wrapped boxes or downloaded digitally.

 Benefits Of A Service-To-Product Model